exploRNN: Understanding Recurrent Neural Networks through Visual Exploration: Related Work

 \section{Related Work}

-Visualization proved to be an effective way of communicating and explaining the functionality as well as the decision-making process of neural networks.
-Nevertheless, using visualization and exploration for educational purposes began long before the most recent deep learning era.
-Thus, in this section, after giving a brief overview of explorable explanation literature, we elaborate on both, the corpus of related work in the area of educational visualizations for non-experts, as well as the line of work on visualizing RNNs.
+In this section, we first give a brief overview of the explorable explanation literature before elaborating on the corpus of related work in the area of educational visualizations for DL non-experts and RNN visualizations.